Understanding the Lender-Realtor Relationship

 2. What other relationships do you have with other parts of the real estate transaction?

-If you form a lender-realtor relationship, there could be a conflict of interest so you want to be clear and upfront before starting to work together.
-They may already have a large network of people they work with and refer to—some might even be family members or close friends.
+There could be a conflict of interest, so you want to be clear and upfront before starting to work together.

 >> Related Read – Real Estate Networking: A How-to Guide for Agents